kryzar/LoLaTeXcv/README.md

 ## Usage
 ### Getting started

 Once you successfully installed LoLaTeXcv.cls, open your resume, and simply call the `LoLaTeXcv` class and your favorite encoding options.
-You don't need any other package.
+You do not need any other package.
 Then, begin the document.
 This is what your file should look like.
 ```latex
 \documentclass{LoLaTeXcv}
 \includepackage[T1]{fontenc}